-Sam McWilliams, aka: The Verdigris Kid (1876?-1895) – An outlaw and member of the Bill Cook Gang, who operated in Indian Territory in 1894.
+Sam McWilliams, aka: The Verdigris Kid, was an outlaw and member of the Bill Cook Gang, who operated in Indian Territory in 1894.
 Though the Cook Gang was short-lived, the gang was ruthless and known to shoot anyone who got in their way.
-Starting small, the gang first began by stealing horses and selling whiskey, before they quickly advanced to robbing banks, stores and stagecoaches.
+Starting small, the gang first began by stealing horses and selling whiskey, before they quickly advanced to robbing banks, stores, and stagecoaches.
 As the months progressed, most of the members of the gang, including leaders Bill Cook and Cherokee Bill Goldsby were killed or arrested.
 However, Cook Gang members, Sam McWilliams and George Sanders were still at large.
-In April, 1895, Sam “Verdigris Kid” McWilliams, George Sanders and Sam Butler rode into Braggs, Oklahoma ordering everyone to put up their hands.
+In April 1895, Sam “Verdigris Kid” McWilliams, George Sanders and Sam Butler rode into Braggs, Oklahoma ordering everyone to put up their hands.